DORO – a conversation about the ‘Triumph And Agony Live’ album to be released on September 27, 2021.

 as Warlock.
 I had a nice talk with Doro about this special record.

 Me: ‘First of all, I want to congratulate you on the show you did on Alcatraz festival because it was fantastic.
-I've seen I've seen so many live shows by you.
+I've seen so many live shows by you.
+But this

 We were talking to him.
 We said, You have to because we have to go on tour and, for example, go on to England.
 And we're just in the middle of applying to work visas.
 And you have to be vaccinated, otherwise, you will not get permission, not get a work visa.